-Anna is a woman living with vision loss.
-She is a makeup enthusiast who struggles with her daily makeup routine as she is unable to see the left side of her face in the mirror.
-Anna would like to create an affordable, low-tech mirror design that allows her to see the left side of her face to improve the experience of applying makeup.
-Anna would like the mirror design to allow users to not only apply makeup but also style hair and put on jewelry and be accessible to all people living with vision loss.
+Anna is a makeup enthusiast living with vision loss.
+Anna would like to create an affordable, low-tech mirror design that allows her to see the left side of her face while applying makeup.
+Anna would like an accessible design that also allows users with vision loss to style their hair and put on jewellery.

-Anna's team developed a solid tablet stand that comes with height-adjustable joints and a mirror board to provide extended vision for people with vision loss to apply makeup.
-The stand works with most tablets or mobile devices with a camera.
-Users are able to use their device as an adjustable mirror by changing how and where it is pointed at the extended mirror pieces.
+Anna's team developed a tablet stand that works with most tablets or mobile devices with a camera.
+The adjustable mirror boards extend the field of view for people with vision loss.
+The mirrors can be easily repositioned while applying makeup.
 The design is modular and inexpensive, constructed out of plywood and off-the-shelf materials.

 TOM: Melbourne are unable to advise on the suitability of any design or device for your personal situation, however if you have general questions relating to the instructions or documentation, please contact us via our email: firstname.lastname@example.org

 There is no digital product file available for download at this time.
 If you would like more information or believe this is an error, please email us at email@example.com